jsuarez1992/NewsAPI/README.md

 - **Responsive Design:** The app is responsive and works well on both desktop and large screen devices.
 - **Input Validation:** Using REGEX to limit the search to only alphanumeric characters.
 - **Error Handling:** Catch error for different HTTP requests.
 - **API key / Configuration management:** Follow best practices using "appsetings.json" and "IConfiguration" to handle API request, and hiding the key using dotnet user-secrets

+## What´s next?

+- **Date Search:** Using a date picker to allow users to select news from their date of preference.
+- **Authorization/Authentication Login:** Like my old project FormWizard (demo in profile), add user login so they can have a curated feed based on interest.
+- **Testing:** Created curated test for specific parts of the code before deployment.
+- - **Deployment:** First version of the wevsite goes live after all test are passed.

 ## Languages and Technologies Used